eerotarri/DataPresenter/README.md

 The program monitors real time greenhouse gas data and compares current data with historial greenhouse gas data.
 The purpose of the program is that user can note the impact of gases on climate change.

+MAIN branch does not have any functionality yet.

 ## Installation

 ## Usage

+MVC-branch:

+STATFI-branch:

+SMEAR-branch:
+Running the code opens the empty UI window and prints data fetched from SMEAR as a debug message.
+The test parameters are defined in main.cpp.